generatemotion/GAMES105_mdbook/src/Forward.md

 P58
 ## Example: motion data in a file

+BVH files

  - HIERARCHY: defining **T-pose of** the character
- - MOTION: root position and Euler angles of each joints
+ - MOTION: root position and **Euler angles** of each joints

 See: <https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html>